Optimal diabatic dynamics of Majorana-based quantum gates: errors and robustness

-The temporal correlations of $1/f$ noise make it impossible to compute the noise-averaged density matrix by solving a single deterministic differential equation.
-We therefore take a brute-force approach of direct Langevin-type numerical simulations, where we use the method of Ref.~\cite{Kasdin} to generate the discrete noise signal.
-This method applied to $1/f^\alpha$ noise spectrum, with $\alpha=0$ ($\alpha=1$) corresponding to white (pink) noise.
-In this section, we only present results for the $1/f$ noise with $\alpha=1$ but we have checked as a benchmark that the method indeed reproduces correct results for the white-noise case.
+Unlike white noise, the temporal correlations of $1/f$ noise do not allow us to compute the noise-averaged density matrix by solving a single deterministic differential equation.
+We therefore take a brute-force approach of direct Langevin-type numerical simulations, where we use the method of Ref.~[\onlinecite{Kasdin}] to generate the discrete noise signal.
+This method applies to $1/f^\alpha$ noise spectrum, with $\alpha=0$ ($\alpha=1$) corresponding to white (pink) noise.
+In this section, we only present the results of Langevin-type simulations for the $1/f$ noise with $\alpha=1$.
+As a benchmark, we have checked, however, that the method indeed reproduces the same results as Sec.~\ref{sec:error_white} for the white-noise case.

-We first divide the total time of the process into $N$ intervals of duration $\Delta t=\tau/N$.
-We only consider the multiplicative noise in this section and keep the simplifying assumption ${\cal D}_j=1$.
-The discretized noisy coupling constants then become
+For the numerical simulations, we first divide the total time of the process into $N$ intervals of duration $\Delta t=\tau/N$.
+We only consider the multiplicative noise in this section (which is relevant to topological qubits) and keep the simplifying assumption ${\cal D}_j=1$.
+In terms of a correlated discrete signal $x_m$, the discretized noisy coupling constants then take the form

-with $m=1...N$.
-The discrete noise signal $x_m$ is generated from an uncorrelated zero-mean Guassian signal $w_m$ with a standard deviation of unity ($\overline{w_m}=0$ and $\overline{w_m w_n}=\delta _{mn}$) by using an autoregression model of finite order $M$ relating the two signals through~\cite{Kasdin}:
+with $m=1 \dots N$.
+The discrete noise signal $x_m$ is, in turn, generated from an uncorrelated zero-mean Guassian signal $w_m$ with a standard deviation of unity ($\overline{w_m}=0$ and $\overline{w_m w_n}=\delta _{mn}$) by using an autoregression model of finite order $M$ that relates the two signals through~\cite{Kasdin}: